mkopsho/kopsho-cafe/blog/cli-and-rpg-old-school.md

 ## dnd-companion

+I built a CLI application for folks who like to be the role of dungeon master in Dungeons and Dragons games but haven't committed the ruleset to memory.

-I built a pretty useful CLI application that takes and presents data from [https://www.dnd5eapi.co/](https://www.dnd5eapi.co/) to a would-be dungeon master.
-I am *very* fortunate to have found a completely public API that is [well-maintained](https://github.com/bagelbits/5e-srd-api) and has an [active community](https://github.com/bagelbits/5e-database) of folks that nurtures and maintains its accuracy.
+The app takes and presents data from [https://www.dnd5eapi.co/](https://www.dnd5eapi.co/) to a would-be DM.
+I'm pretty fortunate to have found a public and complete DnD API that is [well-maintained](https://github.com/bagelbits/5e-srd-api) and has an [active community](https://github.com/bagelbits/5e-database) of folks that nurtures and maintains its accuracy.

 The app itself does these high-level things:

-1. Crawls the API resources of a given endpoint and generates parsed JSON.
+1. Crawls the API resources of a given endpoint and parses JSON.
 2. Collects attributes and instantiates DnD objects from that JSON.
-3. Look at the data!
+3. Organizes and displays data!

 ## Crawling resources
 When a user spins up the app, they have created a new instance of the `CLI` class, which handles all of the menu behavior.
 They are immediately greeted by this title card and several menu options: